Conditional Clifford-Steerable CNNs for PDE Modeling: Related Works

 \section{Related Works}

 \paragraph{Equivariance} There exist multiple ways of incorporating equivariance in neural networks.
 Equivariant convolutions can be categorized as regular \citep{CohenW16, BekkersLVEPD18, BekkersVHLR24} or steerable group convolutions \citep{weilerE2, cesa2021ENsteerable}.
 Regular group convolutions rely on discretizing the group $G$ and convolving with rotated/transformed versions of the filters.
-While generally fast, this framework only achieves approximate equivariance due to discretization and is limited to compact groups.
+While fast, this framework only achieves approximate equivariance due to discretization and is limited to compact groups.
 Steerable group convolutions employ analytically derived kernels that exactly satisfy the $G$-equivariance constraint.
 They require knowing the irreducible representation of $G$ along with the Clebsch-Gordan coefficients and harmonic basis functions, all of which are group-specific.
 Another approach is canonicalization \citep{MondalPKMR23, KabaMZBR23}, which uses a non-equivariant model as the computational backbone but first transforms (canonicalizes) the input to a fixed frame of reference, ensuring that the output transforms consistently.
-While it demonstrated promising results and integrates well with existing large-scale models, it requires designing a suitable canonicalization procedure, which is in general non-trivial.
+While it demonstrates promising results, it requires designing a suitable canonicalization procedure, which is in general non-trivial.

-\paragraph{Clifford Algebra} Neural networks based on Clifford algebra were recently popularized by \cite{BrandstetterBWG23} and have since then gained popularity \citep{RuheGKWB23, BrehmerHBC23} for their ability to natively handle geometric information. \cite{RuheBF23} further demonstrated the connection between the Clifford algebra and equivariance, achieving equivariance to the pseudo-Euclidean group $\Epq$.
-Building on this work, \cite{zhdanov2024clifford} generalized the idea to a convolutional neural network that demonstrated particularly good performance in PDE modelling.
+\paragraph{Clifford Algebra} Neural networks based on Clifford algebra were recently popularized by \citet{BrandstetterBWG23} and have since then gained popularity \citep{RuheGKWB23, BrehmerHBC23} for their ability to natively handle geometric information.
+By encoding scalars, vectors, and higher-order geometric objects such as oriented areas as elements of a single algebra, Clifford-based networks can learn interactions between features of different geometric types through the geometric product, enabling them to exploit the structure of the data more effectively \citep{BrandstetterBWG23}. \citet{RuheBF23} further demonstrated the connection between the Clifford algebra and equivariance, achieving equivariance to the pseudo-Euclidean group $\Epq$.
+Building on this work, \citet{zhdanov2024clifford} generalized the idea to a convolutional neural network that demonstrated particularly good performance in PDE modelling.
 Other applications include fluid dynamics \citep{PepeML25}, relativistic physics \citep{SpinnerBHPTB24} and molecular generation \citep{abs-2504-15773}.